lackofbindings/ORLModules/README.md

 This module ports the audiolink code from [Silent's Cell Shading Shader](https://gitlab.com/s-ilent/SCSS) to ORL Standard.
 This provides Furality-style audiolink with separate channel (AL band) and sweep (direction) maps.
 The only new addition is a toggle to flip the direction of the sweep, since some shaders (Poiyomi, Furality, SCSS) interpret the sweep map differently.

+#### 2nd Emission

+This module adds a secondary emission texture slot.
+It provides its own tint color, UV channel, and RGB channel options.
+It shares the same tiling, offsets, and sampler, and keyword with the base emission slot.

 ## How to Install

 ### Dependencies